rmolinamir/react-png-modal/README.md

 ## Pending

 - Focus trapping within the modal is not yet implemented, but will be in the near future with the help of **focus-trap-react**.
-- Optionally remove parasitic page content to the right after modal is toggled (this happens because the scrollbar may disappear).

 ## License